top of page

 Fitting a Bitless Bridle

 Regardless of the bitless bridle you choose, fitting it correctly is paramount to your horse's safety and comfort.
 Bitless bridles work by exerting pressure on the nasal bone.
 The lower on the horse's face you go, the more sensitive and fragile the bone becomes.
-Therefore, you need to keep the noseband of your bridle well above the end of the bone.
+Therefore, the noseband must be adjusted well above the tip of the nasal bone.
 However, put your nose band too high and it will rub on the sensitive facial tuberosity.

 Image showing a too low noseband, just right, and too high